evansding123/Spotography/README.md

 ## Spotography
-Helping people find amazing spots for their landscape photography or for those that want to see a scenic view!
+Helping people find amazing spots for their landscape photography or for those that want to see a scenic view.

 ## Project Status
 Project is in the works and a tech stack is currently being determined.